shoyer/stephanhoyer.com/_posts/2015-03-22-numba-vs-cython-how-to-choose.md

 and performance of Numba are still evolving.

 If you don't need to distribute your code beyond your computer or your team (especially if you use Conda), then Numba can be a great choice.
+Otherwise, you should lean toward Cython.

 ## Do you need advanced Python features or to use C-level APIs?